Opee10/home/README.md

 ## 👋 Biography

 I’m a passionate Software Engineer specializing in **AI/ML**, currently working on text processing and recommendation system projects.
 Alongside my engineering work, I serve as a Research Assistant, contributing to AI-driven research, particularly in healthcare, data privacy, agentic AI, and IoT.
-Looking ahead, I am focused on securing a **PhD position in Computer Science for Fall 2026** in a competitive program to expand my work, drive further AI research, and contribute meaningfully to the discipline.
+Looking ahead, I am focused on securing a **MS/PhD position in Computer Science for Fall 2026** in a competitive program to expand my work, drive further AI research, and contribute meaningfully to the discipline.

 ---